andygrove/sqlfuzz/README.md

 ## Data Generator

-If you don't already have suitable data, you can generate random data files to run the query fuzzer against.
+`sqlfuzz` can generate random data files to run the query fuzzer against.
+The files are generated in Parquet format.

 ```bash
 sqlfuzz data --path ./testdata --num-files 4 --row-count 20